Unity-Technologies/unitysimulation-coronavirus-example/README.md

 # Disclaimer
 Disclaimer!
 We want to be really clear that we are experts in 3D simulation, not epidemiology, and that this is just a conceptual demonstration.
 In particular, the model for how the infection spreads is very simplistic and the movement model for the shoppers is also highly simplified.
-We’ve partered with the [Institute for Disease Modeling (IDM)](https://www.idmod.org/), a  global leader in modeling of infections disease, to get some directional guidance on this project.

 # More Simulation Details
 * [Infection Model](docs/InfectionModel.md)